 We employ the services of professional tax advisers to act as our agents, and in a number of cases they liaise with HMRC on our behalf.
 This is seen by the Board as a way to ensure we get the most out of our relationship with HMRC, thus reducing our tax risk.

+Tönnies UK attempts to be transparent in its tax operations and will openly address any significant changes with regard to tax matters to HMRC.

-This tax strategy was approved by the Board of Tönnies group on 28 September 2017.
+This tax strategy was approved by the Board of Tönnies group on 31 December 2020 and has been published on 31 December 2020.